2017–18 NFL playoffs: AFC: Jacksonville Jaguars 45, Pittsburgh Steelers 42

 The Steelers drove 77 yards in 10 plays on their opening drive of the second half, cutting their deficit to 28–21 with Roethlisberger's 19-yard touchdown pass to Bell.
-Early in the final period, the Steelers got the ball on the Jaguars' 48-yard line due to a deflected punt, but ended up turning the ball over with an incomplete pass on fourth-and-1.
-On the ensuing Jacksonville drive, Bortles' 45-yard completion to Keelan Cole put them on the Steelers' 3-yard line and Fournette ran the ball in for a touchdown on the next play, giving the Jaguars a 35–21 lead.
+Early in the final period, the Steelers got the ball on the Jaguars' 48-yard line due to a deflected punt, but ended up turning the ball over with an incomplete pass on fourth down On the ensuing Jacksonville drive, Bortles' 45-yard completion to Keelan Cole put them on the Steelers' 3-yard line and Fournette ran the ball in for a touchdown on the next play, giving the Jaguars a 35–21 lead.
 This was the start of a scoring run from both teams, cumulatively totaling 38 points in the fourth quarter.
 After Fournette's score, Roethlisberger started the next drive with a 21-yard completion to Brown and eventually ended it with a 43-yard touchdown pass to Brown that cut the score to 35–28.
 Jacksonville stormed right back, moving the ball 75 yards in eight plays, one of them a 40-yard completion from Bortles to Yeldon on third-and-5.
 Fullback Tommy Bohanon caught a 14-yard touchdown pass from Bortles with 4:19 left, giving the Jaguars a 42–28 lead.
 The Steelers responded by moving the ball 75 yards in 12 plays, the longest a 22-yard reception from Bell.
 Bell finished the drive with an eight-yard touchdown run, reducing his team's deficit to 42–35 with 2:19 to play.
 However, Pittsburgh failed to recover their ensuing onside kick attempt, resulting in Jacksonville getting the ball back on the Steelers' 36-yard line and leading to a 45-yard Josh Lambo field goal that put the Jaguars up 45–35.
 Pittsburgh then drove 75 yards in 10 plays, including a 42-yard completion from Roethlisberger to Brown.
 He ended up throwing a four-yard touchdown pass to JuJu Smith-Schuster, but by then, one second remained.